 - Linksys WUSB6300

-Based on our list, the fastest Wi-Fi adapter is the Asus PCE-AC88 with an AC rating of 3,100.
+Based on our list, the fastest Wi-Fi adapter is the Asus PCE-AC88, with an AC rating of 3,100.
 This exceptional PCI card reaches up to 2,100 Mbps on 5 GHz connections and 1,000 Mbps on 2.4 GHz.
-Thanks to its beamforming and MU-MIMO support, the connection is steady and reliable, which is sometimes even more important than speed itself.
+Thanks to its beamforming and MU-MIMO support, the connection is steady and reliable, and having a stable connection is often more important than speed itself.

-This depends largely on the type of adapter, the router, the PC, and even the distance between these elements.
-For some people, the best Wi-Fi adapter for gaming can only be in the form of a card with numerous external antennas.
-Whether they’re right really depends on each individual case.
+That depends largely on the type of adapter, the router, the PC, and even the distance between these devices.
+For some people, the best Wi-Fi adapter for gaming can only come in the form of a card with numerous external antennas.
+Whether you think they are right really depends on how demanding you are as a user.